Nigel Wray

 “I should have declared these transactions to the salary cap manager prior to signing off the agreements.
 I mistakenly assumed that as I had entered into personal property agreements with players previously that had been signed off by the salary cap manager, a precedent had already been set.”

-The announcement last weekend that Saracens had accepted relegation to the Championship at the end of the season bears no relation to what was decided in November when the Dyson judgement was enforced.
+The announcement last weekend that Saracens had accepted to the at the end of the season bears no relation to what was decided in November when the Dyson judgement was enforced.

 However, it was made clear by new Saracens chief executive Ed Griffiths that the club were forecast to breach the cap again in reality.